kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 # Strategic Relevance
 The 2020–2025 exploratory analysis successfully delivered a structured and insight-driven Power BI dashboard capable of visualising generation dynamics, quantifying renewable displacement of fossil fuels, demonstrating carbon-emission relationships, and identifying operational stress periods.
-The dashboard is suitable for executive reporting, energy system analysis, policy discussion and portfolio demonstration.
-Its modular design allows for scalability and future expansion into longer historical datasets or forecasting extensions.
+The dashboard is suitable for **executive reporting, energy system analysis, policy and stakeholders discussion and portfolio demonstration.** Its modular design allows for scalability and future expansion into **longer historical datasets, incorporating MySQL Database and forecasting extensions**.

 # EXPLORATORY DATA ANALYSIS (EDA) – UK ELECTRICITY GENERATION (2009–2026) DATASET USING PYTHON VISUALISATION TOOLS (SEABORN, MATPLOTLIB AND PLOTLY)